Discover Sydney's coolest hidden gems

-Hidden, but also right under our noses, this sunken garden is for anyone with an appetite for architecture, or those who just like a little peace and quiet away from bustling Oxford Street.
-This idyllic park was inspired by the Hanging Gardens of Babylon, with its enormous chambers, hanging gardens and water features.
+Hidden, but also right under our noses, this sunken garden will appeal to anyone with an appetite for architecture, or those who just like a little peace and quiet away from bustling Oxford Street.
+This idyllic park was inspired by the Hanging Gardens of Babylon, with its enormous chambers, hanging gardens and striking water features.

 Wendy's Secret Garden

-Ok, so maybe this isn't a secret anymore (thanks to Instagram), but this magical little oasis still instantly transports its visitors to another world, despite it's North Sydney address.
+Ok, so this might not be a secret anymore (thanks to Instagram), but this magical oasis instantly transports its visitors to another world, despite it's North Sydney address.
 The enchanting gardens are brimming with native plants and flowers that spill over every inch of the garden, making this the perfect spot for an afternoon stroll.
 With plenty of picturesque corners to explore, why not settle in for a picnic as well?

 Charming Maccallum Pool on Sydney Harbour comes complete with a wooden board walk and picket fence – we guarantee you'll be in your vintage bathers in no time.
 Situated on the western side of Cremorne Point, this lower north shore secret has uninterrupted views of the city.
 At only 33 meters it has a tendency to fill up on hot days.